textileio/ipfs-camp-2019/workshop/main.md

     -  FILES:    File(s) added.
     -  COMMENT:  Comment added to another block.
     -  LIKE:     Like added to another block.
   - The orchestration of thread state between peers can be thought of as syncing a graph of blocks and files, which involves sending outbound updates and reading inbound updates.
-In practice, this is handled by a libp2p service.
+In practice, this is handled by a *libp2p service*.

 --